nmeum/depp/README.md

-Dynamic git repository viewers like [cgit][cgit website] or [gitweb][gitweb website] inherit the general disadvantages of dynamic web applications (resource consumption, security concern, …).
+Dynamic git repository viewers like [cgit][cgit website] or [gitweb][gitweb website] inherit the general disadvantages of dynamic web applications (resource consumption, security concerns, …).
 For this reason, static page generators for git (e.g. [git-arr][git-arr website] or [stagit][stagit website]) emerged recently.
 However, these page generators are usually not compatible with large repository as they